winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 }
 ```
 Here we can benefit from an explicit qualification of `bucket` with `"put"` operation and a specific key pattern: `"k*"`.
 We currently don't
-have a way to disable the automatic qualification and to define the narrower qualification.
+have a way to disable the automatic qualification and define the narrower qualification.

 Note that in all the above exmaples except the last one we currently get a compilation error due to us trying to use a `Bucket.put` operation on an inflight expression.